If you are interested in learning about your family history and where you come from, genealogy might seem like an essential step in finding out more.

-When you are looking up documents or looking at hard copies of documents, it may be helpful to scan them for future perusal.
+When you are looking up documents or looking at hard copies of documents in your genealogy binder, it may be helpful to scan them for future perusal.

 A portable scanner can help you take real-time scans of the paper record and then store them on an SD card.